Technology & Solutions

 If bacteria removal to 4-log is required and viruses are not a regulated concern → MF at 0.2 µm qualifies

-If viruses must be removed → minimum UF (0.01–0.02 µm); microfiltration is not sufficient
+If viruses must be removed → minimum UF (0.01 to 0.02 µm); microfiltration is not sufficient

-If SDI < 3 is required for downstream RO → specify UF; MF typically achieves SDI 3–5
+If SDI < 3 is required for downstream RO → specify UF; MF typically achieves SDI 3 to 5

-If SDI 3–5 is acceptable for downstream RO → MF is a valid and lower-cost pretreatment option
+If SDI 3 to 5 is acceptable for downstream RO → MF is a valid and lower-cost pretreatment option

 If TDS reduction is required → MF removes nothing dissolved; NF or RO is required downstream